 Paris 2°, July 10th 1837 – November 2nd 1894, Ecouen

-On January 8th 1874, he drew a wedding contract, bringing six paintings, a house located at the angle of “rue du château” (Castle street) and “rue de la Beauvette” (Beauvette street) and a second one located “ruelle du Frou” (Frou lane).
-His wife brings a trousseau worth of 12000 F and an annuity.
-On January 20th 1874, he marries Giulia Augustina Maria Robecchi, born in December 3rd 1855 in Paris, daughter of Henry Robecchi, designer and artist painter, and Geromina Peviani, living in Paris.
+On January 8, 1874, by marriage contract, he brought six paintings, a house located at the corner of the rue du Château and the rue de la Beauvette, of 34 a and 19 ca, and another one, ruelle du Frou.
+His wife brought a trousseau of 12 000 F and an annuity.
+On January 20, 1874, he married Giulia Augustina Maria Robecchi, born on December 3, 1855 in Paris 2nd district, daughter of Henry Robecchi, a painter and decorator, and Géromina Peviani, living in Paris.

 In 1879, he was elected city councilor and was very active in proposing, among other things, an omnibus between the station and the city hall.
 His father retired from the municipal council at that time.

 Near Ecouen, while returning from a work session, Charles Edouard Frère died tragically when he fell from a horse-drawn carriage with horses at full gallop.
 His death heralded the end of the Ecouen School.